Call for Art

 Exhibition Background and Theme

-We are pleased to announce an open call for artwork for our fifth annual juried art and science exhibition, fundraiser, and membership event entitled Seasons of the Sugar River—nature of water.
-This exhibition seeks to showcase the scenic landscapes of the Sugar River Watershed from the headwaters region in western Dane County to the lower basin where the river confluences with the Pecatonica River in Northern Illinois.
+We are pleased to announce an open call for artwork for our sixth annual juried art and science exhibition, fundraiser, and membership event entitled Seasons of the Sugar River—familial vistas beyond the fencepost.
+This exhibition seeks to showcase the scenic landscapes of the Sugar River Watershed from the headwaters region in western Dane County to the lower basin where the river converges with the Pecatonica River in Northern Illinois.
 A popular feature of the exhibition is the array of science exhibits geared for children and adults that explore and illustrate the geography of our watershed and the role of our natural and cultural landscapes in influencing water quality.
-(See map of the Sugar River Watershed here.)
+(See map of the Sugar River Watershed here

 See exhibit application information below for further submission details.